Nov 1, 2022

 prchi-palwe-ZlSIjc_sPQ4-unsplash

 Use the next few weeks to prepare a variety of posts for all your different social media channels including Facebook, Twitter, and Instagram.
-Focus on the platform where your supporters are most active, but don’t neglect the other channels.
+Focus on the social media platform where your supporters are most active, but don’t neglect the other channels.
 Aim to create unique posts for each platform rather than recycling the same content as some of your biggest supporters might follow you everywhere.

 To ensure your posts will be seen by your supporters, post early and often about your campaign.
 Here are some ideas of when and what to post on social media for #GivingTuesday.